Tips for Cold Relief

 ENJOY CHICKEN NOODLE SOUP: “Mother knows best"

 Remember your mom's remedy of chicken noodle soup for colds?
 She was right!
 Eat a well-balanced diet, including chicken broth.
 It contains a beneficial amino acid, cysteine.
 This fights inflammation in the upper respiratory system while hydrating & thinning mucus in the nose/ lungs.
 Add onions, garlic, carrots, pepper for more healing ingredients.
 36, 37

 RETURN TO EXERCISE WHEN TOLERATED

 If you are missing your exercise routine, return to it gradually, once fever & "below the neck" symptoms (coughing, abdominal upset or discomfort, muscles aches) have cleared.
 Reduce the exercise workout time & intensity.
 For example, instead of jogging, go for a walk.
-However, if tolerated, you may continue to exercise if you have only "above the neck" symptoms (typical nose, throat & sinus issues).
+However, if tolerated, you may continue to exercise if you have only "above the neck" symptoms (typical nose, throat & sinus symptoms).
+42

 SLEEP WITH YOUR HEAD UP

 If you experience coughing when laying down, use 3-4 pillows to prop your head up.
 38